 Throughout the process, try to let your client know that they are not merely your means to an end and actually putting in the effort to cultivate a good foundational relationship.

-When your client trusts in you and your advice, even when the buyer’s remorse creeps in, they can actually look to you as their ‘pillar of confidence’ and tell themselves ‘John should know what works for me… I should not be worried’
+When your client trusts in you and your advice, even when the buyer’s remorse creeps in, they can actually look to you as their ‘pillar of confidence’ and tell themselves ‘My agent should know what works for me… I should not be worried’

 Which is also why we believe in Surer’s mission to empower you, the intermediary, because in this segment, the human factor is still highly important!